6 Cool Classic Cars Reborn for the 21st Century Driver

 In today’s world, MGs are more centered on practicality, offering a hatchback and several SUVs.
 However, back in the 1950s-70s, the MG sportscar was where it was at.
 Back then, the MGs were rather simplistic and lightweight, especially compared to what you find on the market today.

-MG hasn’t manufactured this MH revival though.
-That task was left to Frontline Developments, a company founded in 1989 that basically repurposes old MGs.
-The way the construct their chassis is even different, cooking it in the oven at 650 degrees Celsius (1202 degrees Fahrenheit) to get rid of filler, paint, and rust.
+MG hasn’t manufactured this MH revival, though.
+That task was left to Frontline Developments, a company founded in 1989 that repurposes old MGs.
+They construct their chassis differently, cooking it in the oven at 650 degrees Celsius (1202 degrees Fahrenheit) to eliminate filler, paint, and rust.
 Body panels are made from scratch to the concise specs of the originals.

 While the Alcantara, carpet, and leather – as well as the performance-oriented brakes and suspension – are certainly new, this car looks just like the classic.
 It just feels much more powerful.